abhra0897/fonts_embedded/README.md

 - [ST7789 - STM32F1 SPI Display Driver](https://github.com/abhra0897/stm32f1_st7789_spi.git)

 ## How to Clone?
-This repository contains the **lcd-image-converter** as asubmodule.
+This repository contains the **lcd-image-converter** as a submodule.
 So,
 - To only clone the font files (and templates):  ` git clone https://github.com/abhra0897/FontsEmbedded.git`
 - To clone everything (including the software):  ` git clone --recurse-submodules https://github.com/abhra0897/FontsEmbedded.git`